Graham Webb

 Graham began his radio career at 2TM, Tamworth, in 1954.
 The following year he moved north to Brisbane to become a junior announcer on 4BH, later switching to 4GY Gympie.
 After doing his National Service, it was 2CH in 1957.
 Later that year he joined 2UE where he hosted the first Top 40 radio show on Sydney radio.
 This was followed by a brief move to 4KQ in Brisbane in 1960, then back to Sydney to host the 2GB breakfast show.

 In 1964 Graham embarked on a trip to Europe.
-He was heard on Radio Monte Carlo, Radio Norway and Deutsche Welle, the Voice of Germany.
+He was heard on a number of stations including Radio Monte Carlo, RAI, Radio Norway and Deutsche Welle, the Voice of Germany.
 While he was in Spain he interviewed The Beatles (audio available on YouTube).
 Arriving in London in 1965, he arranged to meet up with Allan Crawford, a man he knew from Australia.
 Crawford was now joint Managing Director of Radio Caroline.
 Graham wanted a job, Caroline had a vacancy.
 Within days Graham “Spider” Webb was “spinning the tops” on Caroline South.
 He used Echo, Echo, Echo by Don Lee & his Orchestra as his theme tune.
 There is an interview with Graham, in which he remembers his first impressions of the ship here.

 click to hear audio Graham Webb on Radio Caroline South, just after 1pm on 12th December 1965.
 This recording kindly provided by Hans Knot (duration 3 minutes 30 seconds)